 The Polynesian Cultural Center (PCC) draws almost one million visitors a year, making it the number one paid attraction in Hawaii.
 PCC is a 42-acre tropical paradise that immerses visitors in seven different Pacific cultures: Samoa, Aotearoa (New Zealand,) the Marquesas, Fiji, Hawaii, Tahiti, and Tonga.
 The center offers cultural demonstrations, educational exhibits, games and Polynesian activities, a cinematic journey through Hawaii, an excursion tour around Oahu, Polynesian dining, and numerous cultural performances.

 The most popular attraction at PCC is the Ali’i Luau, which includes a Royal Court procession, a feast centered around traditional pork baked in an underground oven, and traditional Hawaiian entertainment.
-Many other snack, lunch and dinner options are available on the PCC grounds during business hours.
+Many other snacks, lunch and dinner options are available on the PCC grounds during business hours.

-The most popular attraction at Pearl Harbor is The USS Arizona, a memorial pier by which visitors can walk the full length of the submerged vessel, viewing the wreckage.
+The most popular attraction at Pearl Harbor is the USS Arizona, a memorial pier by which visitors can walk the full length of the submerged vessel, viewing the wreckage.

 Also known as “spouting waters,” this famed hotspot was initially established as a hangout for the upper-crust royals of Hawaii.
 Today, the south shore of Honolulu offers high-end dining and shopping, world-class hotels, and pristine white-sand beaches.
 It is also a terrific place to take surf lessons.
 After the sun sets, visitors can enjoy easy access to a vibrant nightlife scene, including many live music venues.